truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/jellyfin.md

 A container is launched with root privileges to apply the correct permissions to the Jellyfin directories.
 Afterward, the Jellyfin container runs as a non-root user (Default: 568).
-Configured storage directories are chowned if the parent directory does not match the configured user.
+Configured storage directory ownership is changed if the parent directory does not match the configured user.

 The system opens the **Installed Applications** screen with the Jellyfin app in the **Deploying** state.
 When the installation completes it changes to **Running**.